authomatic/authomatic/doc/source/index.rst

       from authomatic import Authomatic
       authomatic = Authomatic(CONFIG, 'secret')

-   The old interface will be availabe up to version **0.1.0**, but you will recieve deprecation warnings in the log.
+   The old interface will be available up to version **0.1.0**, but you will receive deprecation warnings in the log.

 If everything goes good, you will get a :class:`.User` object with information like :attr:`.User.name`, :attr:`.User.id` or :attr:`.User.email`.